pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_avionics.rst

     will be in panel coordinates for 2d drawing.
 The OpenGL state (texturing, etc.) will be unknown.

-    X-Plane does not clear your screen for you between calls - this means you can re-use portions to save drawing, but otherwise you must call glClear() to erase the screen's contents.
+    X-Plane *does not clear* your screen for you between calls - this means you can re-use portions to save drawing, but otherwise you must call glClear() to erase the screen's contents.
+Similarly, it *does not flush* your OpenGL calls, so you must call glFlush() when you're finished.

     This interacts with the value of the ``drawOnDemand`` parameter.
 If ``drawOnDemand=0``, this draw function is called every frame.
 If ``drawOnDemand=1``, this draw function is called once.